nimjetushar/jwt-refresh-tokken/README.md

 Require "authorization" Header with recived token
 ```
+### Options
+Application configurations can be updated using config.js

+1: Port
+Default port is 8080 but can be updated as required.

+2: db_url
+DB url where authorization collection is present.

+3: auth_token_timeout
+Duration for which auth token send to client side will be valid.
+Default is 1 day.

+4: refresh_token_timeout
+Duration for which refresh token will be valid which stats a logined user will be valid into application.
+Default is 2 days.

+5: reset_token_timeout
+Duration for which password reset token is valid.
+Default 5 min.

 The implementaion is based on JWT tokken having concept of refresh tokken and auth tokken to keep user authenticated and reset token in case of password reset.